 Activities» All young people will be trained in life skills; those with low literacy rates will receive basic literacy and numeracy training

-» We will provide business start-up training, workshops, support includes tools and guides
+» We will provide business start-up training, interactive workshops, and additional support includes tools and guides

 » We will provide psycho-social support to help young people develop personal resilience and help them recover with the stigma of Ebola

-» Young people will be able to test their idea, develop a business plan, and will receive a tailored mentoring support to realise their businesses
+» Young people will be able to test their idea, develop a business plan, and will receive tailored mentoring support to realise their business

 Proportion of young people in the process of establishing or running a business and demonstrating skills in: Entrepreneurial competence, marketing, finance and budgeting

-Support young people to develop and effectively manage their enterprises so that they prosper
+Support young people to develop and effectively manage their businesses so that they prosper

-Activities» Young people will receive business development support to focus on development and improvement of business plans
+Activities» Young people will receive business development support to focus on continuously improving their business plans

 » Start-up capital/equipment (laptops etc) to be provided through a YMCA partnership (with micro finance links) to be awarded on a competitive basis